SamiraMHosseini/Thread-Management-and-Synchronization-with-Singleton-and_RAII_V4/README.md

-# Thread Management and Synchronization with Meyer Singleton and RAII
+# Thread Synchronization in C++ with Futures and Promises:
+# Coordinating Threads using Meyer's Singleton and Condition Variables, with Built-in Thread Launch

 This code demonstrates the use of multithreading, synchronization, and the Meyer's Singleton pattern in C++.
 The main functionality is distributed across multiple threads that run concurrently, while the Meyer's Singleton pattern is used to manage thread count.